 From Newton to Einstein

 This year-long module aims to introduce core topics in physics which will underpin all subsequent physics modules.
-You’ll discuss classical mechanics in the language of vectors and the key notion of harmonic motion which is extended to cover wave phenomena.
-You’ll have an introduction to Einstein's special theory of relativity as well as the basic ideas of electromagnetism and electrical circuits and quantum physics.
-There will be four hours of lectures and a one hour tutorial weekly, plus a couple of two-hour workshops throughout the year.
+You’ll cover classical mechanics in the language of vectors and the key notion of harmonic motion which is subsequently extended to cover wave phenomena.
+You’ll also gain an introduction to Einstein's special theory of relativity, quantum physics, and the basic ideas of electromagnetism.

 Mathematics for Physics and Astronomy

 You will study a selection of mathematical techniques that are useful for analysing physical behaviour.
 The module topics are: complex numbers, calculus of a single variable, plane geometry and conic sections, ordinary differential equations, calculus of several variables and matrices and matrix algebra.

 In this year-long module you’ll learn the techniques for solving physical problems.
 Topics will include variables and operators, vectors and arrays and plotting 2D and 3D graphs among others.

 This year-long module will train you in the mathematical modelling of physical processes.
 You’ll cover topics such as basic statistics and errors, dimensional analysis, curve sketching, orders of magnitude and estimates, and integrating problems in physics among others.
 You’ll have an hour per week of lectures plus a number of 90-minute workshops throughout the year to assist in your learning.

 Introductory Experimental Physics

 In this module you will receive an introduction to the basic techniques and equipment used in experimental physics, training in the analysis and interpretation of experimental data, opportunities to observe phenomena discussed in theory modules, and training in the skills of record keeping and writing scientific reports.